-Borrowers pay back car loans in fixed installments over a fixed period of time.
+Borrowers pay back car loans in predetermined installments over a fixed period of time.
 Credit unions, banks, online lenders, and car dealerships issue these loans to borrowers.
-If a borrower defaults on the loan, the car can be used as collateral and repossessed.
+If a borrower defaults on their auto loan, the car can be used as collateral and repossessed.

 Personal loans can finance just about anything from car repairs to home improvements, medical bills to debt consolidation, or an unexpected expense.
 Personal loans can be unsecured or secured loans.

-A fixed-term 30-year or 15-year mortgage is considered an installment loan, as the principal and interest will stay the same throughout the life of the loan.
-Your home serves as collateral, making this type of loan a secured loan.
+A fixed-term 30-year or 15-year mortgage is considered an installment loan, as the principal and interest stay the same throughout the life of the loan.
+With a mortgage, your home serves as collateral, making this type of loan a secured loan.
 If you default on your mortgage, the lender can foreclose on the property.

 It’s common to have a credit check done when you’re applying for a loan or credit card, but when lenders perform a hard inquiry on your credit report, it can impact your credit score.
-This can cause your credit score to drop.
-For most people, it will be a minimal decrease, but could be more significant depending on your personal financial situation.
-Your score is likely to bounce back if you make consistent on-time monthly payments.
+This can cause your credit score to drop (especially if you have multiple hard inquiries over a short period of time).
+For most people, a single hard credit check will cause a minimal credit score decrease, but could be more significant depending on your personal financial situation.
+Your score is likely to bounce back from a single hard credit check if you make consistent on-time monthly payments.